Mysterious Enormous Underground Labyrinth Of Egypt Holds Secrets Kept From The Outside World

 Credit: Mulderphoto - Adobe Stock

-The Labyrinth of Egypt has been described by a number of ancient writers such as Herodotus, Strabo, Diodorus, and Pliny.
-The labyrinth's age and ancient origins are unclear, but at the time of Herodotus' visit, it was more than 1,300 years old.
+Several ancient writers, such as Herodotus, Strabo, Diodorus, and Pliny, have described the Labyrinth of Egypt.
+The labyrinth's age and ancient origins are unclear, but it was more than 1,300 years old when Herodotus visited.

-This legendary complex named the "Labyrinth" by the ancient Greeks was legendary complex is believed to be an enormous collective tomb of the twelve kings who built it and a resting place for sacred crocodiles.
-Located at Hawara, about 90 km south of modern Cairo the complex contains secret chambers, passages shrines, and tombs.
+This legendary complex, named the "Labyrinth" by the ancient Greeks, is believed to be an enormous collective tomb of the twelve kings who built it and a resting place for sacred crocodiles.
+Located at Hawara, about 90 km south of modern Cairo, the complex contains secret chambers, passages, shrines, and tombs.

 Herodotus wrote of the Labyrinth in the fifth century B.C.
 (History, 2.148-49): 'It has twelve covered courts - six in a row facing north, six south - the gates of the one range exactly fronting the gates of the other.